 Diagrams show possible amputation mechanisms for Mdm Khoo’s injuries.

 1. Remove victim from danger (if possible)

-2. Stop the bleeding: Apply pressure on wound using a clean cloth or compression bandage.
+2. Stop the bleeding: Apply pressure on the wound using a clean cloth or compression bandage.
 Elevate the arm to stop bleeding.

 3. Preserve the amputated part: Rinse part with clean water and put it into a clean plastic bag, then into another plastic bag with ice.
-Cooling prolongs survival of amputated part while double plastic bag prevents soaking severed part in water.
+Cooling prolongs survival of amputated part while double plastic bag prevents soaking the severed part in water.

 What are the Procedure risks?